bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 creators: [bart, allison]
 ---

 Somewhat ironically, since finishing our [long series on Bash scripting](./pbs143) I've been almost exclusively writing scripts in a completely different language, [PowerShell](https://en.wikipedia.org/wiki/PowerShell)!
-Being a Microft language you'd be forgiven for assuming that means I've moved to Windows and started trying to automate things there, but you'd be mistaken, I'm still very much a Mac user!
+Being a Microsoft language you'd be forgiven for assuming that means I've moved to Windows and started trying to automate things there, but you'd be mistaken, I'm still very much a Mac user!
 So what gives?
-Despite what it's origins may suggest, the core PowerShell environment is both [open source](https://github.com/PowerShell/PowerShell) and cross-platform, running just fine on the Mac and Linux as well as Windows.
+Despite what its origins may suggest, the core PowerShell environment is both [open source](https://github.com/PowerShell/PowerShell) and cross-platform, running just fine on the Mac and Linux as well as Windows.

 Think of this TidBit as being like a movie trailer — it's intended to pique your interest, and to give you a broad sense of why you might want to spend some time making friends with PowerShell, but it's by no means a detailed tutorial.
-This instalment is also intended as a kind of community survey — if there's sufficient community interest, we could spend the second part of 2025 learning PowerShell like we learned Bash.
-I don't only want to hear from people who would like us to do that though, I'd also like to hear from those in the community who think it'd be a waste of time and effort — have your say on the PBS channel in [the Podfeet Slack](https://podfeet.com/slack)!
+This instalment is also intended as a kind of community survey.
+If there's sufficient community interest, we could spend the second part of 2025 learning PowerShell like we learned Bash.
+I don't only want to hear from people who would like us to do that, though; I'd also like to hear from those in the community who think it'd be a waste of time and effort.
+Have your say on the PBS channel in [the Podfeet Slack](https://podfeet.com/slack)!

 ## Matching Podcast Episode